brian-greeson/soloTow/README.md

 # SoloTow
 An easy to assemble and inexpensive DIY winch for self towing paragliders.
+This project is still a work in progress.

 <img src="https://github.com/brian-greeson/soloTow/raw/main/guide/IMG_1869.jpeg"  width="400" />